BjarkeCK/ValheimSeedFinder/README.md

 You can drag this all the way down to 0, to pause scanning.

 ### Size / Inv zoom
-The size of the area win world units you're searching for.
-(A world map is 20.000 x 20.000 units)
+The size of the area in (world units) you're searching for.
+The valheim world map is 20.000 x 20.000 units

 ### Center Biome
 The algorithm works by isolating all contours / blobs of your "center biome", it then analyzes a rectangle around each center at the size you've specified, and calculates the biome weights.